nirvanaos/orb/readme.md

 Namespace `PortableServer` contains definitions compliant to the CORBA C++ mapping specification.

-## How to build
-This repository is a submodule and does not contain any project files.
-It is included as a Git submodule in a Nirvana library project.
-To build the library under Visual C++ use *nirvanaos/library.vc* repository.

 ## Does not implemented yet
 * DII/DSI
 * DynAny